Winter outfit with spring colors

 Don’t underestimate the wind chill

-Wind makes cold air feel even colder due to the wind chill because the body looses heat faster due to the wind.
+Wind makes cold air feel even colder due to the wind chill because the body loses heat faster due to the wind.
 The loss of heat at the surface of any body through convection is a function of wind speed above that surface.
 Recall your mother, grandmother, aunt, or who knows who, blew over the surface of your hot chocolate to cool it when you were a kid, and complained about the chocolate being too hot.
 The physics behind it is that the warm surface heats the cold air adjacent to it.
 An insulating boundary layer of warm air builds up above the surface.
 When it is windy, the wind blows that insulating air layer away.
-Thus, the body looses heat faster.Don't underestimate the wind chill when dressing in spring. #health Click To Tweet
+Thus, the body loses heat faster.Don't underestimate the wind chill when dressing in spring. #health Click To Tweet

 To protect from the wind chill I wore my insulating skirt over my leather pants.
 You see this look very often in Alaska: Skirt over jeans/pants.